EARLY CAREERS in the United Kingdom

 What you will do

-• Kick off with an induction in London with global peers
+• Kick off with an induction in London with peers from across the internship programme

 • Experience the complexities of our work and discover how you can make a real impact around the world

-• Explore further interests like legal, tech, sustainability and pro bono work
+• Explore further interests beyond your role, including legal tech, sustainability and pro bono work.

 What you will do